hannahclauson/health-agreements/attack-plan.md

   - add udpate method - X
   - refactor views into partials - X
   - create delete method - X
-- Think about new model a bit before generating
+- Think about new model a bit before generating - X
-  - I want abstract 'guidelines' that a company implements some way via a 'practice' -X
+  - I want abstract 'guidelines' that a company implements some way via a 'practice' - X
 - Create 'guideline' model
   - abstract rule that can be followed
   - name